Wall-crossing for Newton-Okounkov bodies and the tropical Grassmannian: The fiber lengths are equal

 relating the $3$ polytopes; then in Theorem~\ref{theorem: fiber lengths equal} we show the second assertion of Theorem~\ref{theorem:main}, namely, that the fiber lengths are equal (up to a global constant -- cf. Remark~\ref{remark: the global constant}).
 Theorem~\ref{theorem: fiber lengths equal} is the substantive assertion of Theorem~\ref{theorem:main}, and our argument uses a variation of GIT quotients.
+In addition to the projection $\piod$, we will also use $\pio:\R^{d+1}\to\R$, the projection which maps onto the first coordinate with respect to the standard basis.